Privacy Policy

 5. Retention of personal data

-We will retain personal data for as long as necessary for the purposes set out in this Privacy Policy and always for the period required by law (for example, in relation to accounting or reporting obligations), or for the purposes of litigation or similar dispute resolution.
-After the end of the purpose, the personal data will be deleted or anonymised within a reasonable period of time.
+We retain personal data for as long as necessary to fulfill the purposes set out in this privacy statement and always for the period required by law (for example, responsibilities and obligations relating to accounting or reporting obligations), or to investigate litigation or similar disputes.
+After the end of the purpose of use, personal data will be deleted or anonymized within a reasonable time.

-We will provide further information on our personal data retention practices upon request.
+We will provide further information on personal data retention practices upon request.

 6. Recipients of personal data

-Various service providers and other third parties, such as providers of technical solutions or server space or accounting and financial service providers, may also be used to process personal data.
-We will ensure that the parties we use to process personal data have the necessary agreements with us as required by data protection legislation.
+Various service providers and other third parties, such as providers of technical solutions or server space, or accounting and financial management service providers, may also be used in the processing of personal data.
+We take care of the agreements required by data protection legislation with the parties we use in the processing of personal data.

-Personal data may be disclosed to third parties in situations required by law or by a public authority, or for the purpose of investigating misconduct or ensuring security.
-In addition, personal data may need to be disclosed in connection with legal proceedings or similar legal proceedings.
+Personal data may be disclosed to third parties in situations required by law or by an authority, or to investigate abuses and to ensure security.
+In addition, personal data may have to be disclosed in connection with litigation or similar legal proceedings.

-If the controller or a company belonging to the same group as the controller is involved in a merger, business transaction or other business arrangement, personal data may be disclosed to the parties to the arrangement or to parties assisting in the arrangement.
+If the controller or a company belonging to the same group is involved in a merger, business transaction or other corporate reorganization, personal data may be disclosed to the parties to the reorganization or to parties assisting in the reorganization.

-Customer's personal data may be published to the extent that the customer's individual consent has been obtained.
+The customer's personal data may be published to the extent that the customer has given specific consent.

 7. Transfer of personal data outside the European Economic Area

-When data is transferred outside the European Union or the European Economic Area, the company ensures an adequate level of protection of personal data, including by agreeing on the issues related to the processing of personal data as required by data protection legislation, such as standard contractual clauses adopted by the European Commission.
-Data will be transferred to the following recipients:
+When data is transferred outside the European Union or the European Economic Area, the company ensures an adequate level of protection for personal data by, among other things, agreeing on matters related to the processing of personal data in the manner required by data protection legislation, such as using standard contractual clauses approved by the European Commission.
+Data is transferred to the following recipients:

 • Google LLC